ValentinTh/MultiCraft-JAR-Conf/README.md

 | `First`| 1.4.7 | 1.4.7 | 1.12.2 |

 -----
-⚠️ Java Versions on servers
+⚠️ Java Versions on servers (2020 Update)
 -----

-Minecraft Vanilla since v1.16.2 no longer supports Java 8 or J9 versions.
+Minecraft Vanilla since v1.16.2 no longer supports Java J9 versions.

-Paper Spigot announced that Java 11 will be mandatory from Minecraft 1.17+
+PaperSpigot announced that Java 11 will be mandatory from Minecraft 1.17+ versions.

-Every profile of servers now use : /usr/lib/jvm/adoptopenjdk-11-hotspot-jre-amd64/bin/java

-The old ones : /usr/lib/jvm/adoptopenjdk-8-hotspot-jre-amd64/bin/java
+In order to simplify management and updates we use : [AdoptOpenJDK](https://adoptopenjdk.net)
+- ```/usr/lib/jvm/adoptopenjdk-11-hotspot-jre-amd64/bin/java``` : for profiles after v1.16
+- ```/usr/lib/jvm/adoptopenjdk-8-hotspot-jre-amd64/bin/java``` : for profiles before v1.16.1

+[[Tutorial] How to install Adopt OpenJDK JAVA versions on Linux servers?](https://adoptopenjdk.net/installation.html?variant=openjdk8&jvmVariant=hotspot#linux-pkg)

 ----
 Add a JAR file manually directly from your panel